Travis

 Breaking the Build #

-The exit code of after_success, after_failure, after_script, after_deploy and subsequent stages do not affect the build result.
+The exit code of after_success, after_failure, after_script, after_deploy, and subsequent stages do not affect the build result.
 However, if one of these stages times out, the build is marked as failed.

-Deploying your Code #
+Code Deployment #

 deploy: